 Here’s another paleo recipe that’s easy to put in a single-serving container and bring along for lunch.
 This slow-cooker preparation means you can pull everything together on a Sunday night and walk out the door with minimal lunch prep on Monday morning.
 Just throw some salad ingredients together and top it with your cooked barbacoa.
-You already know beef is a good source of protein; it also provides iron, zinc, and B vitamins.
+You already know is a good source of protein; it also provides iron, zinc, and B vitamins.

 18. Thai Chicken “Zoodle” Soup

 What are “zoodles”?
 They’re noodles made with zucchini that have been cut with a “spiralizing” tool.
 Many paleo recipes use coconut milk to substitute for other creamy ingredients.
 Here it is in a starring role as the soup’s base.
-Just 1 cup of coconut milk provides folate, calcium, and 41 percent of your daily iron.
+Just 1 cup of provides folate, calcium, and 41 percent of your daily iron.